 Not to mention, if you don’t train them right, they learn it is the collar that causes the pain, which means unless they live with the collar on 24/7, you still will have a problem.

 Then there is the issue of having to get the prongs of the collar to touch the skin.
 That requires shaving the area in long coated breeds and enough pressure to keep the contact.
 I have seen skin ulcers develop from the pressure.
 Not healthy, even if it does stop your dog from barking.

-And of course it can exacerbate the fear in a softer temperament or fearful Sheltie.
+And of course it can exacerbate the fear in a timid Sheltie.

 Ultrasonic Bark Suppressors